 Faulty Module Symptoms

-The PCM, ECM and TCM will all create symptoms when going bad, most of which are performance issues.
+The PCM, ECM, and TCM will all display symptoms when going bad, most of which are performance issues.

 1. Engine Won’t Start

 When one of these vital modules goes bad, the engine might not start at all.
 When you go to start the engine, any faults can cause the system to shut down to protect it from further damage.

 Additionally, the engine might run with problems.
 If you notice misfiring, stuttering, a rough idle, or stalling, it could be due to a faulty module.
 When this happens, you might also see warning lights on the dashboard.

 When the modules go bad, they can affect the way the transmission works.
 You might notice rough shifting and inappropriate shifting times.